Forte enables the cost of education to be covered by the increase in future income tax revenue caused by that training.

 We don’t currently have a way to finance high-quality education, particularly vocational reskilling, at the scale required.

 Savings?
-Try that you’re living paycheck to paycheck.
+Try that if you’re living paycheck to paycheck.

 Loans?
 Good luck with that if you have poor credit history.
 And even if you can take out a loan, congratulations – you’re rewarded for that with decades of crippling debt.